Portals (Funnels, Bottlenecks) and Convergent Evolution

 All such portals are statistically destined to emerge via evolutionary search on all Earth-like planets, given the special initial conditions and laws of the universe.
 Each of these developments may be destined to become optimal or dominant, for their time, in environments in which accelerating complexification and intelligence growth are occurring.

-We must now say something about Simon Conway Morris, a scholar I have cited on this page, and with respect to the intersection of religion and science in Chapter 13.
+We must now say something about Simon Conway Morris, a scholar I have cited on this page, and with respect to the intersection of religion and science in Chapter 12 (Visions and Challenges).
 Conway Morris is a Christian and a believer in the idea of theistic evolution, the compatibility of scriptural religious beliefs and the practice of science.
 I’m a believer in the compatibility of figurative spiritual beliefs and science, but not of literal versions of those beliefs.

 Conway Morris is sometimes classified by others as a scholar of Intelligent Design, though I doubt he would agree to that label.
 Many Intelligent Design scholars, are rightly considered unscientific and dangerous by mainstream science, as several are not able to separate their religious beliefs from their scientific work.
 What’s worse, their religious beliefs have led some in these communities to advocate for such heresies as “equal treatment” of their theistic views in public high schools, along with evolutionary theory and other fully naturalistic world views.
 As a result, most of the scholars who identify with the intelligent design community are not accepted by mainstream science.
 This treatment is as it should be, in my view.